talos-vulndev/afl-dyninst/README.md

 ### Building dyninst 10

-building dyninst10 is a pain.
-I recommend the following steps:
+Building dyninst10 can be a pain.
+If you are not on debian-testing or kali-rolling, I recommend the following steps:
 1. remove elfutils if installed as a distribution package
-2. download the newest elfutils, make and (!) make install
-3. install libboost-all-dev for your distribution
+2. install libboost-all-dev for your distribution
-4. execute (depending where your libboost is installed, for me its /usr/lib/x86_64-linux-gnu):
+3. execute (depending where your libboost is installed, for me its /usr/lib/x86_64-linux-gnu):
 ```shell
 cd /usr/lib/x86_64-linux-gnu && for i in libboost*.so libboost*.a; do
   n=`echo $i|sed 's/\./-mt./'`
   ln -s $i $n 2> /dev/null
 done
 ```
-5. git clone https://github.com/dyninst/dyninst ; mkdir build ; cd build ; cmake .. ; make ; make install
+4. git clone https://github.com/dyninst/dyninst ; mkdir build ; cd build ; cmake .. ; make ; make install
+If dyninst complains about any missing packages - install them.
+Depending on the age of your Linux OS you can try to use packages from your distro, and install from source otherwise.

 ## Commandline options